Spent over eight hours working on the script today, working all of Act I. Five scenes, each scene three, four times. The work goes on and on.

 Yeah, sure.
 (He slowly climbs out of the grave with a hand up from Francis, takes the cigarette.)

 I thought they were burying Garland.

 Wha’do you say I take you home, Danny?

 (In a whisper…) You sure that’s a good idea?

 (Waving him off.)
 Shhh.
 Get Beau.
 I’ll meet you back at the theatre.

-Anonymous asked: Are there parts open?
+Anonymous said: Are there parts open?
 How would someone audition?

 Simply contact us. email@example.com or firstname.lastname@example.org.
 We’ll also be doing a public reading in January that will take less time to work and would give us a chance to see you in a part.

-Anonymous asked: Will there be a performance during school hours that our English class can see after we follow your progress on this work?
+Anonymous said: Will there be a performance during school hours that our English class can see after we follow your progress on this work?

 The performances are in the evenings of April 7, 8, 9, and 10, and an afternoon performance on the Saturday.
 If you’re interested, we can arrange a special performance — assuming there’s enough interest — or we can have you come to a rehearsal.
 Most rehearsals will be in the evening because we’ll be using a number of community performers.